tallforasmurf/CoBro/README.md

 When the app starts up it refreshes all comics automatically.
 This and File>Refresh are the same:
-The app passes the (selected) items to a separate QThread.
+The app queues the (selected) comics for processing by a separate QThread.
-The thread processes comics one at a time:
+The thread processes comics one at a time as follows:

 * Set Working status (italic font on the name)